Demystifying Financial Advisors, Ep #252

 How fee-only financial advisors charge for their services

-There are four ways a fee-only advisor might get paid:
+There are four primary ways a fee-only advisor might get paid:

 • Monthly retainers: The advisor might charge a couple hundred dollars a month, depending on the complexity of your plan.
 This may be great for someone who needs help with budgeting, college loans, setting up 529 plans, etc.

-• Assets under management: This is when you’re charged an annual fee that’s typically a percentage of your assets under management.
+• Assets under management: This is when you are charged an annual fee that is typically a percentage of your assets under management.
 The money is taken directly out of your brokerage account(s), which the advisor is handling for you.
 This is how most fee-only financial advisors work.

 Fortress Planning Group operates using the assets under management approach.